aspose-slides/Aspose.Slides-Documentation/net/release-notes/release-notes-2021/aspose-slides-for-net-21-5-release-notes/_index.md

 /// <returns>Hyperlink object <see cref="IHyperlink"/></returns>
 ```

-The code snippet below demonstrates how the [SetMacroHyperlinkClick](https://apireference.aspose.com/slides/net/aspose.slides/ihyperlinkmanager/methods/setmacrohyperlinkclick) method is used to set macro hyperlink click on a shape:
+This code snippet shows you how the [SetMacroHyperlinkClick](https://apireference.aspose.com/slides/net/aspose.slides/ihyperlinkmanager/methods/setmacrohyperlinkclick) method is used to set a macro hyperlink click on a shape:

 ``` csharp
 using (Presentation presentation = new Presentation())